-You will have image errors if your Web pages do not display images in their specified position or display images with incorrect size.
-Image errors can also be "invisible", as it is the case when Web Accelerator creates new resource sets for every new visit to the page.
+You might observe image errors if your Web pages do not display images in their specified position or display images with incorrect size.
+Image errors can also be "invisible", as it is the case when Web Content Accelerator creates new resource sets for every new visit to the page.